Saheer231102/infoscan/README.md

-# infoscan
-This is a simple information gathering tool that will scan urls and provide information.
+An information gathering tool written in Python can be used to scan URLs and extract information such as the domain name, IP address, title, headers, and content.
+The tool can also be used to perform more advanced tasks such as crawling websites, extracting links, and performing keyword searches.